Last Updated on January 22, 2024 by Sharon Advik

-The only problem is towards the outer edges, and it is kind of soft; it’s not super soft, but it’s pretty soft.
+The only problem is towards the outer edges, which is soft; it’s not super soft, but pretty quiet.

-And I mean, that’s something you’re going to run into when you go with these super wide-angle lenses.
+And I mean, that’s something you’ll run into when you go with these wide-angle lenses.
 So, that can always be a problem.

-The thing I do love though is, this is built like a tank.
+The thing I do love is that this is built like a tank.

-The only problem with that is it’s so heavy that I can’t use it for the vlog because it weighs so much when I hold the camera out.
+The only problem is that it’s so heavy that I can’t use it for the vlog because it weighs so much when I hold the camera.

-You can barely hold the camera for more than like 30 seconds, and it’s a pain in the butt.
+You can barely hold the camera for 30 seconds, and it’s a pain in the butt.

-But that is an amazing lens on my heart, it’s actually a little sharper than others, and you get better.
+But that is a fantastic lens in my heart; it’s sharper than others, and you get better.

-You have a wider aperture at 2.8, but I really needed the range.
+You have a wider aperture at 2.8, but I needed the range.

-So there’s a slight vignetting at 10 millimeters, but you can remove it super easily with Lightroom.
+So there’s a slight vignetting at 10 millimeters, but you can remove it easily with Lightroom.

-The only problem I had with shooting the house was F 3.5 is almost not dark enough.
+My only problem with shooting the house was that F 3.5 is almost not dark enough.

-So I was doing really long exposures to get a better look in this dark house without raising the ISO because I don’t want to have some serious noise in my photos; rather than that, it was great.
+So, I was doing long exposures to get a better look in this dark house without raising the ISO because I didn’t want to have some serious noise in my photos; instead, it was great.

-This is a crazy magnificent beast.
-This is the F series lens, and it’s an autofocus lens from Samyang.
+This is a crazy, magnificent beast.
+This is the F series lens, an autofocus lens from Samyang.

-It’s one of their first lenses; it’s pretty crazy, and I can’t help but love this lens; it’s definitely not for everybody.
-It’s definitely very extreme.
+It’s one of their first lenses; it’s pretty crazy, and I can’t help but love this lens; it’s not for everybody.
+It’s very extreme.

 Let’s get into the build.

 The build is a little bit different than your typical lens.
-It does attach nicely and securely, but note that there are no filter threads on this lens.
+It attaches nicely and securely, but note that this lens has no filter threads.

-There are no buttons or switches whatsoever, and measuring only 3.8 inches long.
+There are no buttons or switches, measuring only 3.8 inches long.

-This lens is a fantastic size.
-It is a bit hefty at 500 grams or just over a pound, but it feels very well made and put together.
+This lens is a great size.
+It is a bit hefty at 500 grams or just over a pound, but it feels well-made and put together.

-Its mental build is complemented by a nice middle mount, but unfortunately, Samyang has left a little rubber gasket for additional confidence in weather sealing.
+A pleasant middle mount complements its mental build, but unfortunately, Samyang has left a little rubber gasket for additional confidence in weather sealing.

-So when it comes to building features as a whole, it’s a decent enough lens.
+So, it’s a decent enough lens when it comes to building features as a whole.

-And for a fast ultra-wide of this quality, you’re going to be hard-pressed to find something else.
+And for a fast ultra-wide of this quality, you’ll be hard-pressed to find something else.

-It is a very kind of neat lens for just being creative because you’re really forced to put yourself in situations where you would disagree with most lenses.
+It is a very neat lens for being creative because you’re forced to put yourself in situations where you disagree with most lenses.

-It’s just an ultra-wide lens, and it can create some really cool distortion effects.
+It’s just an ultra-wide lens and can create some cool distortion effects.

-It’s going to be great for things like real estate, of course.
+It’s going to be great for things like real estate.

-And just getting creative and having some really just weird Warby kind of fun effects with whatever your mind can come up with.
+And just getting creative and having some weird Warby fun effects with whatever your mind can come up with.

-It’s not the world’s fastest, but it’s quite accurate and basically silent.
+It’s not the world’s fastest but pretty accurate and silent.

-Honestly, for video and definitely stills, he gets a thumbs up when it comes to autofocus.
+Honestly, he gets a thumbs-up for video and stills when it comes to autofocus.

-So as far as focal length goes, I don’t think this lens is a filmmaker’s dream, but you could get some cool shots if you’re creative.
+So, as far as focal length goes, I don’t think this lens is a filmmaker’s dream, but you could get some fantastic shots if you’re creative.

-At F 2.8, it suffers from some pretty heavy vignetting, and quite a bit of distortion that you’d expect to have a wide-angle lens like this, with the profile correction turned on in Lightroom.
+At F 2.8, it suffers from some heavy vignetting and quite a bit of distortion that you’d expect to have a wide-angle lens like this, with the profile correction turned on in Lightroom.

-The 2.8 is nice if you’re doing something like Astrophotography or working indoors, but for the most part, I think you’re going to use this lens more to stop down.
+The 2.8 is excellent if you’re doing something like Astrophotography or working indoors, but for the most part, I think you will use this lens more to stop down.

-I like the autofocus; it’s great, it’s quiet, it’s snappy.
+I like the autofocus; it’s excellent, it’s quiet, and it’s snappy.

 It’s fun to shoot with crazy ultra-wide primes, and the fast F 2.8 aperture is nice.